 BURY ST EDMUNDS 1500-1800

-In 1538 a man named John Leland who visited Bury St Edmunds said: 'A man who saw the abbey would say it was a city, so many gates, so many towers and a most stately church'.
-However the abbey was closed by Henry VIII in 1539.
-The buildings were then 'cannibalised' by the townspeople.
+In 1538 a man named John Leland who visited Bury St Edmunds said: 'A man who saw the abbey would say it was a city, so many gates, so many towers, and a most stately church'.
+However, the abbey was closed by Henry VIII in 1539.
+The buildings were then 'cannibalized' by the townspeople.
 The hospitals in Bury St Edmunds were also closed.
-The Reformation meant the end of the veneration of saintís relics and of pilgrimages.
+The Reformation meant the end of the veneration of saints relics and of pilgrimages.

 In 1550 King Edward VI founded a grammar school in Bury St Edmunds.
-However During the reign of Mary (1553-1558) 17 Protestants were martyred in Bury.
+However, During the reign of Mary (1553-1558) 17 Protestants were martyred in Bury.
 Then In 1608 Bury suffered a severe fire, which destroyed 160 houses.
-(It was supposedly due to a servantís negligence).
-However they were soon rebuilt.
+(It was supposedly due to a servant's negligence).
+However, they were soon rebuilt.

 Like all towns in those days Bury St Edmunds suffered outbreaks of the plague.
 It struck in 1589 and 1637.
 Some idea of the sanitary conditions in Bury St Edmunds in those days can be gained from the fact that a by-law was passed in 1607 forbidding people to let pigs roam the streets!

 In the 16th century the cloth industry in Bury St Edmunds continued to flourish.
 However, it declined in the 17th century.
 By the early 17th century Bury probably had a population of about 5,000 but it was losing its importance.
 By the 18th century, it had dwindled to being a quiet market town.

 In the 1720s Daniel Defoe said; 'There is no manufacturing in this town, or very little, except spinning.
 The chief trade of this place depending upon the gentry who live there or near it'. i.e. trade depended on them spending money in the town.